FAIRplus/the-fair-cookbook/content/recipes/infrastructure/chemical-identities.md

 ### Record validation

-When generating InChIs, the InChI library may return two success states reflecting issues with the compound record in the SDF file: WARNING and ERROR.
+When generating InChIs, the InChI library may return several success states reflecting issues with the compound record in the SDF file, including: WARNING and ERROR.
 This first script reports such issues:

 ```bash
 groovy badRecords.groovy -f foo.sdf